scienceai/blog/_posts/revolution-wont-be-peer-reviewed.md

 	"title" : "The revolution won't be peer reviewed", "tags": [ "blog" ],
 	"category" : "announcement",
-	"date" : "01-12-2014",
+	"date" : "05-16-2014",
         "author": "Sebastien"
 }}}

-While the average blogger publishes [schema.org](http://schema.org) compliant markup, while facebook and google are building [knowledge graphs](http://www.google.com/insidesearch/features/search/knowledge.html), we scientists are still arguing about publishing narratives and peer reviewing them.
+While the average blogger publishes [schema.org](http://schema.org) compliant markup, while facebook and google are building [knowledge graphs](http://www.google.com/insidesearch/features/search/knowledge.html), we scientists are still mostly arguing about publishing narratives and peer reviewing them.

 Let's be clear, peer review alone won't send us to space (fast enough).
 What we need is Star Trek, and we need it now.
 Remember when